 - British Columbia Lullaby by P.L.
 McCarron & Joy Steuerwald

-- The Lonely End of the Rink by Grant Lawrence
+- The Queen of the North Disaster by Colin Henthorne

-- Raven Brings the Light by Roy Henry Vickers and Robert Budd
+- Peace Dancer by Roy Henry Vickers & Robert Budd

 The Association of Book Publishers of BC (ABPBC) is a trade association, founded in 1974, whose aims are to foster an environment in which our members will flourish and to expand an awareness of the value of books in all our lives.
 We are the largest regional affiliate of the Association of Canadian Publishers.